Basic Non Ferrous Metal Products Trading License in Dubai

 Licensing and Compliance Requirements

-Holders of this licence must comply with the following ongoing obligations:
+Holders of this license must comply with the following ongoing obligations:

-Annual licence renewal and payment of renewal fees
+Annual license renewal and payment of renewal fees

 Maintenance of a registered office address within the free zone